drbr/euchreSpace/index.md

 - The winning bidder is allowed to name "no trump", where there are no left or right bowers, leaving **A** high in all four suits.
 - Players must bid at least a minimum value (often 3), or else pass.
-- If all the preceding players passed, the dealer must place a minimum bid (often 3 or 4).
+- If all the preceding players passed, the dealer must make a minimum bid (often 3 or 4).
 This is similar to the _stick the dealer_ variation in conventional Euchre, but is not as necessary in Bid Euchre, as almost always at least one player has a strong enough hand to bid.